 Vulcan Cyber Survey Finds Most Risk-based Vulnerability Management Programs to be Ineffective

-Latest research shows vulnerability management programs are not doing enough to correlate vulnerability data with actual business risk leaving organizations exposed
+Latest research shows risk-based vulnerability management programs are not doing enough to correlate vulnerability data with actual business risk leaving organizations exposed

 TEL AVIV, Dec.
-16, 2021 – Vulcan Cyber®, developers of the industry’s only cyber risk management platform for infrastructure, application, and cloud security, today announced the latest results of its ongoing research into risk prioritization and mitigation and vulnerability management programs.
+16, 2021 - Vulcan Cyber®, developers of the industry's only cyber risk management platform for infrastructure, application, and cloud security, today announced the latest results of its ongoing research into risk prioritization & mitigation and risk-based vulnerability management programs.
 Its findings highlight the struggle of IT security teams to transition from simple vulnerability identification to meaningful response and mitigation, limiting the risk insights business leaders and IT management professionals need to effectively protect valuable business assets.

 According to a Vulcan Cyber survey of more than 200 enterprise IT and security executives conducted by Pulse, 86% of respondents rely on third-party vulnerability severity data to prioritize vulnerabilities with an additional 70% relying on third-party threat intelligence.
 This trend underscores the status quo in many cyber security organizations today in which many teams over-rely on metrics from third-party sources that lack the necessary context to understand and actually reduce risk specific to the enterprise.

 "While IT security teams work hard to defend the modern enterprise, it's clear that traditional threat intelligence and metrics like vulnerability severity scores are incapable of generating the business-specific insight necessary for comprehensive protection," said Yaniv Bar-Dayan, co-founder and CEO of Vulcan Cyber, "Cybersecurity teams need the insights, processes, and tooling to prioritize risk for the assets that matter most to their business success."